rickstaa/real-panda-control-examples/README.md

 catkin build -j4 -DCMAKE_BUILD_TYPE=Release -DFranka_DIR:PATH=~/libfranka/build
 ```

+## Franka ros examples

+Please see [this discussion post](https://github.com/rickstaa/real-panda-control-examples/discussions/4) that explains how to run the example launch files provided by Emika Franka.

-## Launch instructions
+## Moveit example launch instructions

-After building the catkin package and sourcing the `devel/setup.bash` file.
-You can launch the example using the following command:
+To test out Moveit control, after you build and sourced the catkin workspace, you can you can launch the example using the following command:

 ```bash
 roslaunch real_panda_moveit_control real_panda_moveit_control.launch